mattermost/docs/source/install/self-managed-changelog.md

 - Added support for syntax highlighting for 1C:Enterprise (BSL) language.

 #### Administration
- - Default password requirements have been loosened to eight characters and no numeric, casing, or special characters required by default.
+ - Default password requirements have been loosened to eight characters and no numeric, casing, or special characters required.
 These requirements can be configured by the System Admin as needed via **System Console > Password**.
  - The System Console now also searches and returns channels based on the channel ID.
 A new parameter ``IncludeSearchById`` was added to the channel search endpoint, allowing requests to include searches that match IDs in response.
  - Search results in PostgreSQL will now respect the ``default_text_search_config`` value instead of being hardcoded to English.
-System Admins are requested to check this value in case of any discrepancies with what is expected.
+Mattermost System Admins should check this value in case of any discrepancies with what is expected.

 #### Performance
  - Reduced the number of calls made to ``viewChannel`` API during regular usage.